AnandSGit/hybridpipe.io/README.md

 }`
 ```

-#### Based on requirement, it is now working on RabbitMQ, TCP and Redis.
+##### It is now working on RabbitMQ, TCP and Redis.
 Embedded system deployable Hybridpipe is under development in Rust (Socket Based).